 We waited awhile as other boats left the port – apparently our captain was a bit delayed, but he finally jumped on and we were off!
 Well off a short distance to the actual boat, which looked pretty nice and spacious.
 The smaller boat was tied up to the big one and is brought along on our trip.
 After clambering onto the boat, we headed up to the main dining area on the main deck and got a lovely cold towel and an orange juice welcome drink and we were really on our way then… yay!

-Our boat was called Cristina Cruise, and while it has the masts and I assume the junkish sails you see in all the Halong Bay press pix, we never see them up during our trip!
+Our boat was called Cristina Cruise, and while it has the masts and sails like all the fancy junkboats you see in brochures, we never saw them being used during our trip.

-Up in the main dining area, Happy assigns keys and i’m with J, one of the Aussie girls i struck up a conversation with earlier that day.
+Up in the main dining area, Happy assigns keys and I’m in Room #6 with J, one of the Aussie girls i struck up a conversation with earlier that day.
 The other solo girl M gets a room all to herself (usually if you want to guarantee your own room, you need to pay a Single Surcharge)

-We’re at the back of the boat on the lower deck, and 2 lucky couples got the rooms on the main deck – I would have loved those as it meant I could open the windows without people walking by them.
-But the rooms overall are pretty spacious and nice – there is air-conditioning, but only for the night when the boat stops so we don’t waste power.
+We’re at the back of the boat on the lower deck, and 2 lucky couples got the rooms on the main deck – I would have loved those as I would have been able to open the windows without people walking by them.
+But the rooms overall are pretty spacious and nice.
+There is air-conditioning, but only for the night when the boat stops so we don’t waste power.
 Also love that the toilet was decent – I’ve been on dive boats with really grotty toilets, or those that only flush when the boat moves… ugh.

-The main deck is where the dining room and main hang out area is, and there’s a little area with some bistro like tables and chairs outside where the smokers head to after dinner.
+The main deck is where the dining room and main hang out area is, and there’s a little area with some bistro like tables and chairs outside where the smokers head to after dinner, as well as a karaoke set.
 Oddly enough, the bow of our boat doesn’t have any railings, so while it means you can swing your legs off the side quite happily, if also means you might pitch off the boat if you trip down the stairs!

 Halong bay is pretty impressive – filled with close to 2,000 of the limestone karst rock structures in various shapes and sizes and clear blue waters.
 Legend goes that long ago when Vietnam was under siege, the heavens sent down a mystical dragon which spat out a whole bunch of pearls that changed into these rocks, which crushed the invaders boats.
 This dragon that came down from heaven is also what Ha (Descending) long (dragon) Bay is named after as it liked the bay so much that it never left.